-I probably have the largest collection of early-days io memorabilia of anyone.
+I have a collection of early-days io memorabilia.
 Here is Internex's statement to the National Science Foundation, to gain official access to the backbone of the Net at the time, from November 31st 1993.

 Internex agrees to abide by the NSF acceptable use policies.
 We agree to be responsible for the education of our users on the proper and acceptable use of NSF Net and we will ensure that no abuses occur.

 Internex is a public access Internet site which provides free and low cost Internet access to many people from all walks of life.
 Our reason for existance is to make affordable access to the Internet available to people requiring it, in a responsible way.
 Among our clients we have many educators, researchers, professionals, students and others who use our service to maintain connections with others around the world and access worldwide resources.
 We have many examples of persons from these fields who depend on our services for access to worldwide colleagues or resources.

 We also participate in the spread of information by providing openly available access to system resources.
 We plan to make our system available for the use of other non profit and research organizations.
 We provide system resources to developers who are working on Internet dependant applications in the realms of communications and connectivity.